We know catering is a key component of a wonderful and successful wedding reception; we are here for you, and will help you create joyful memories.

 They contacted three caterers and requested menu options, giving them a general price range per guest ($50) and a headcount estimate (150 people).
 The farm had a very basic kitchen and a large space able to accommodate the party in case of bad weather.
 Two of the caterers would prepare some of the food on-site, but the bulk would have to be prepared in their kitchen in Boston and transported in hotel pans and heated bags to the location of the farm near the New Hampshire border.

 In the end, bride and groom thought the Heritage food truck offered a more exciting option since the food would be prepared and served fresh at the wedding location.
-The Heritage Food Truck’s executive chef (Chef Emmett) suggested they pick three appetizers among a list of eight and three main dishes among a similar list of eight (see example of wedding menu).
-Dessert would be provided through a colleague of Chef Emmett.
+The Heritage Food Truck’s executive chef (Chef Lorena) suggested they pick three appetizers among a list of eight and three main dishes among a similar list of eight (see example of wedding menu).
+Dessert would be provided through a colleague of Chef Lorena.
 They discussed that the alcohol would be handled through a separate provider.
 They agreed to serve the food buffet-style rather than plated at the table, which allowed Heritage to offer more food for the price by reducing the service cost.

 They went through three rounds of menu amendments over the ensuing two weeks.
 Once the menu started gelling, bride and groom were invited to come to the home kitchen of the Heritage Food Truck (Stock Pot Malden) and taste the food on the future menu.
 They also saw the Heritage truck for the first time and visited the kitchen where some of the preparation of their food was to take place (e.g., chopping of vegetables that will be cooked on the truck).
 This produced another series of small adjustments to both the food and the service budget for the Big Day.